 (Pocket-lint) - Amazon's Fire tablets continue to offer a popular alternative to the iPad, and with the choices of Android tablets reducing over the past few years, the Fire family has offered affordable tablets that do just about everything you need.

 Amazon's most recent update to this line is the Fire HD 10 and 10 Plus, sprucing up the larger tablets and fully detailed below.
 The best prices on the Fire tablets are often on Prime Day or Black Friday, but there are regular sales through the year.

-But with three tablets in the offering, there's a decision to be made about which tablet best suits your needs.
+With three different-sized tablets in the offering, there is a decision to be made about which tablet best suits your needs.
 Is the size worth the increase in price, and exactly what do you get for your money?

 Amazon Fire tablet design

 - Fire 7: 115 x 192 x 9.6mm, 286g

 - Fire HD 8: 202 x 137 x 9.7mm, 335g